 |"Saturday night's performance by the Bamidele Dancers & Drummers was a beautiful program, the sort that leaves a vivid memory and warm anticipation of attending again as soon as possible." ~ Daily Hampshire Gazette, Northampton, MA |

-The Bamidele Dancers & Drummers (BDD) are art educators, composers, musicians, dancers and choreographers from Africa, the Americas and the Caribbean who are dedicated to the preservation of African and African rooted cultures through dance, music and song.
+The Bamidele Dancers & Drummers (BDD) are based in Riverview, Florida.
+They are available for Live and Virtual performances.
+They are art educators, composers, musicians, dancers and choreographers from Africa, the Americas and the Caribbean who are dedicated to the preservation of African and African rooted cultures through dance, music and song.
 Members have expertise in African, Caribbean and Brazilian culture.

 The company has presented concerts, lecture demonstrations, workshops and classes for student and adult audiences in colleges, Universities, and theatres throughout the United States, Brazil, Puerto Rico, Europe and Africa.
 In 1996 the BDD were selected to appear in print ads for the State of Massachusetts in conjunction with the Massachusetts Office of Travel & Tourism.
 The company was selected "World Beat Group of the Year" for the Massachusetts Pioneer Valley in 1993.
 They were selected to perform for Nelson Mandela in 1990 and have performed with folk singer Pete Seeger.
 The BD&D appeared in the filmed attraction "Secret of the Luxor Pyramid."

-BDD are on the roster of the Mass.
-Cultural Council and have been on the roster of Young Audiences of Mass. since 1987.
+BDD have been on the roster of Young Audiences of Massachusetts since 1987.
+Although Florida based since 2019, they are still on the roster as touring artists.
 For scheduling school programs in Massachusetts please call Young Audiences at (617) 629-9262.
-For scheduling school programs outside of Mass. and for workshops, concerts, or lecture demonstrations in Mass. and beyond please contact the BDD.

 Marilyn M. Sylla

-MARILYN M. SYLLA, Director: Mrs. Sylla is a Five College Dance Lecturer based at Smith College in Massachusetts.
-In this capacity she teaches African, Brazilian and Haitian dance forms at Smith College, Mt.
-Holyoke College (since 1995), University of Mass and Amherst College.
+MARILYN M. SYLLA, Director: For 24 years (until a 2019 relocation to Florida), Mrs. Sylla was a Five College Dance Lecturer based at Smith College in Massachusetts.
+In this capacity she taught African, Brazilian and Haitian dance forms at Smith College, Mt Holyoke College University of Mass, Amherst College in addition to Hampshire College.
 She has also taught at Hampshire College.
 She has studied African dance forms in Guinea, Senegal, the Gambia, the Casamance, Brazil, Haiti and Puerto Rico.
 Since 1987 she has taught and performed throughout the United States at venues including Jacobs Pillow, the Omega Institute in Rhinebeck, New York and Kripalu Center for holistic health in Lee Mass.
 She has been in residence at Auburn University, Auburn, Alabama; Skidmore College, Saratoga Springs, NY; and Ursinus College, in Collegeville, PA in addition she has taught several times at the Bates College Dance Festival in Lewiston, Maine; for six years at Drika Overton's Portsmouth Percussive Dance Festival and is a teaching artist with the Sankofa Dance Project at the University of Massachusetts, Amherst Mass.
-Marilyn has also taught West African dance at the Universidade Federal da Bahia in Bahia, Brazil and recently (April 2009) returned from a performing and teaching tour in Caguas, Guayama and Old San Juan, Puerto Rico.
+Marilyn has taught West African dance at the Universidade Federal da Bahia in Bahia, Brazil and has performed and taught in Caguas, Guayama and Old San Juan, Puerto Rico.

 |Marilyn M. Sylla, Director of The Bamidele|